 16 Jun So Long, Neighbourhood Stores: Capturing Two Years’ Worth of Change in Sai Ying Pun

-The iDiscover Sai Ying Pun Map x App Project was launched.
-16 of the local community’s most beloved tradesmen and businesses, the pride and joy of their fellow neighbours, were featured in iDiscover’s app, map and a pop-up exhibition.
+The opening of the SYP Neighbourhood Museum.
+Featuring 16 of the local community’s most beloved tradesmen and businesses, the pride and joy of their fellow neighbours, in a storytelling app, map and a pop-up exhibition.
 These people and places were handpicked amongst many to be shared with an international audience worldwide, with all 16 of them a true indicator of Sai Ying Pun’s history and authentic community spirit.
 Among these local gems are Kwong Lam Kee, your friendly neighbourhood homeware store, and Chi Loy Heung, a household choice for freshly baked egg rolls; both have a history spanning over half a decade.

 1. Immortalized in Memory: Kwong Lam Kee